micah-rufsvold/hottinruf/README.md

 with a very complex macro backend.
 I gave up on it because it was definitely not built for what I was trying to do.

+### Covid Data
+This iPython notebook has a class that is made up of data stuctures and analysis functions to interpret the global data on Covid 19 cases published by Johns Hokins University and served by covid19api.

 ### Using this Code
 I have no idea why someone would want to use this code, but you may use it for nonprofit reasons.